dpgmediamagazines/django-arctic/docs/reference.md

         'js': ('common1.js', )
     }

+## `ARCTIC_FORM_DISPLAY`

+Defines how the forms should be displayed, options are:

+- `float-field` - this is the default option, it shows a label in the form field that 'floats' up when the field is filled.

+- `stacked` - the labels are shown on top of the fields.

+- `tabular` - the form will be displayed with labels next to the fields, this option does not support layouts.

 ## `ARCTIC_HIGHLIGHT_BACKGROUND`

 String representing the highlight background color used in tags and other elements, if none given a default will be used.